Inlays vs Onlays vs Crowns Explained

 One thing to watch for: inlays and onlays require more precision than fillings.
 Don't just go for the cheapest quote.
 A poorly fitted restoration can cause sensitivity, cracking, or failure within a few years.
 Unlike directories that list any clinic that pays for a spot, MyDentalFly only works with vetted clinics — each reviewed against clinical and patient experience standards before they appear in your results.

-Once your Dental Health Report is ready, you can use the side-by-side clinic comparison to see real prices, in your currency, from clinics across multiple destinations — not just Turkey.
+Once your dental package is ready, you can use the side-by-side clinic comparison to see real prices, in your currency, from clinics across multiple destinations — not just Turkey.

 Deciding Between Inlays, Onlays, and Crowns